 - Listen First: It’s important to talk with your parents, not at them.
 Listen to their concerns first rather than suppose you know best.
 Maybe your parents are afraid you won’t visit as often, maybe they fear the grandchildren won’t be around, maybe they aren’t sure if they can bring their own things.
 Listen to their concerns and work to find solutions rather than judgment

 - Review Finances: Many parents may be concerned that assisted living is too expensive and that it will quickly exhaust their resources (and your inheritance).
 Consulting with a senior transition specialist can help educate you and your parents.
 Review their finances with them and be sure they are making the best use of their resources for their own future.

-Forcing Loved Ones into Assisted Living
+Struggles of Forcing Loved Ones into Assisted Living

 This idea of “forcing” someone into assisted living can seem barbaric to some, but in most situations, it is very necessary to the overall wellbeing of the person.
 For example, if your loved one forgets to turn the stove off, has trouble getting around, or falls frequently then family members have no choice but to relocate their loved one.